iainmstott/ShinyGLM/README.md

 understand the nature of data, how to visualise data using 2D plots, and how to execute generalized linear models (GLiMs).
 I advocate an approach of data -> plots -> analyses.
-The GUI allows students to explore data, plots and analyses in a familiar environment, and returns the relevant code to enable students to produce the outputs themselves.
-The idea is to provide a softer introduction to coding, weaning students onto their own code over time.
-Accompanying exercises and lecture slides supplement learning by reinforcing the lessons learned through the app, and encouraging students to go beyond the foundation of the app to work with new data, new variables, new plots, new analyses, unknown arguments, new funtions, etc., usw., osv.

 The tabs are to be taken in order.
 First, understand individual variables (data).
 Second, understand relationships between multiple variables (plots).